tonymelek/work_day_scheduler/README.md

 # Work Day Scheduler
 ## Description
-This a simple Work Day Scheduler.
+This is a simple Work Day Scheduler.
 The application uses localStorage to store the data the user enters.
 The application uses `moment.js` library for easier date and time access.

 * The app renders the info. from localStorage everytime the page loads or user navigates between different days and populates them to the user so they can add or modify them.